attackingzcash/attackingzcash.github.io/zsupply/index.md

 # Hush has 10.5% shielded supply currently

-Hush is currently the only Zcash Protocol coin with a live-updating zsupply % on our website https://myhush.org/supply and Hush currently has the highest zsupply percentage of any non-z2z coin, behind <a href="https://pirate.black">Pirate</a> and <a href="https://arrowchain.io">Arrow</a>.
+Hush is currently the only Zcash Protocol coin with a live-updating <a href="https://myhush.org/supply">zsupply</a> and Hush currently has the highest zsupply percentage of any non-z2z coin, behind <a href="https://pirate.black">Pirate</a> and <a href="https://arrowchain.io">Arrow</a>.
 In November 2020 Hush transitions to z2z and has a countdown <a href="https://myhush.org/halving">timer</a>.